Soheila-Amiri/Unlearning_MNIST/README.md

 The weights most responsible for predicting '6' are identified, while others are frozen.
 The model is fine-tuned with a custom loss function that favors class '3' while penalizing class '6'.<br>
 A modified ResNet-50 model, adjusted for MNIST with a custom first convolutional layer to reduce downsampling, is used.<br>
 The model is then fine-tuned on a retain dataset (excluding class '6') to improve performance.

+**Note:** The dataset used in this project has been populated manually and is not recommended for use in other projects.
+It is intended solely for the purposes of this classification task and should not be considered a reliable or standardized dataset.